 - Secondary dystonias: Dystonia that is triggered by factors such as trauma, medication exposure, toxins.

 ► Trauma: Dystonia may follow trauma to the head and/or to a specific body area.

 ► Drug-induced (Tardive dystonia & dyskinesias): Specific drugs are capable of causing dystonia.

 ► Toxins: Several rare toxins are known to cause movement disorders.

 ► Neurological and metabolic disorders: Dystonia can occur as a symptom of multiple disorders.

-- Psychogenic dystonia: Dystonia that is secondary to underlying psychological/psychiatric causes.
+- Psychogenic dystonia: Dystonia that is secondary to underlying psychological and neurological causes.